 Every beekeeper is going to take a different approach in splitting their colonies, so understanding how they work, and understanding how to use the different approaches is the most important part of restructuring your bee colonies.

-For bees, this will typically require at least five full frames each for there to be a sufficient number of bees, to warrant splitting them in the first place.
+For bees, this will typically require at least 3 to five full frames each for there to be a sufficient number of bees, to warrant splitting them in the first place.
 For mediums, this will be up to eight frames to have a sufficient number of bees, honey, and pollen, for the bees to survive in their splits.

 Basically as early as you can put together the nucs, you can split your bee colony.
 Later in the year if it is not too cold or frosting you can get by with less bees, but it is typically not the best approach to take when splitting your bee colonies.